 It is worth remembering both that the strength of the people called Methodist has often lain in the variety of ways for a variety of people to live out their calls, and that we have not always been certain of that.
 In many United Methodist Churches, licensed local pastors and district superintendent appointed lay speakers preach on Sunday mornings.
 Yet in the early days, John Wesley tried to maintain a separation of “preaching” for those who were ordained, and “exhorting” for those who were not.
 In response to Wesley’s complaint about Thomas Maxfield, a particular lay preacher, Susanna Wesley advised him, “Take care what you do with respect to that young man, for he is as surely called of God to preach, as you are.
 Examine what have been the fruits of his preaching, and hear him also yourself.”

 Without going into the full history here, the inclusion of both women and lay preachers in general was a matter that continued to be debated.
 We think we face a similar situation here: we are faced with the fruit of a person—no, many people—who do not fit neatly into our rules, and whose inclusion seems to threaten schism.
-But perhaps, once again, our fear can be turned into strength as we once again accept people who evince an extraordinary call to do God’s work in transforming the world.
+But today we offer prayers of thanksgiving for once again responding to accept people who evince an extraordinary call to do God’s work in transforming the world.